Black Krrsantan: Marvel comics

-Black Krrsantan first appeared in the comic Darth Vader #1 (February 2015)), where he and Boba Fett are hired by Jabba the Hutt to help Darth Vader on separate missions on Tatooine.
+Black Krrsantan first appeared in the comic Darth Vader #1 (February 2015), where he and Boba Fett are hired by Jabba the Hutt to help Darth Vader on separate missions on Tatooine.
 Krrsantan is assigned to hunt down Cylo, a cybernetic agent of Emperor Palpatine and get information from him.
 He is successful, but did not extract any information out of him, until he brought him to Vader, who got the information out of him by using a torture droid.

 Other comics tell more about Black Krrsantan and his past.
 In them, Black Krrsantan is disgraced by his own kind and is banned from his home planet of Kashyyyk for unknown reasons.
 After being exiled, he finds the Xonti Brothers, who own slaves and run a gladiator ring, and teach Krrsantan several combat moves and modify his body so he can become a gladiator.
 They added metal into his knuckles and made him look overall more appealing for slave trade.
 Black Krrsantan later escapes from being a gladiator and that is when he runs into Jabba the Hutt.
 After serving many missions for Jabba, in a flashback Star Wars #20, Black Krrsantan goes on a mission for the Hutt to enforce a water tax, but runs into Obi-Wan Kenobi, who is trying to stop the water tax.
 They get into a brawl, and Kenobi injures the Wookiee by slashing him in the face with his lightsaber, giving him his iconic scar.
 Seeing that he lost to Obi-Wan, Black Krrsantan leaves Tatooine as he knew Jabba would not be happy.
 Years later, he comes back, which is when Jabba gives him his job with Darth Vader.

-In Star Wars #14, Black Krrsantan is hired to find Luke Skywalker, but ends up fighting Chewbacca.
+In Star Wars #14, part of the crossover sub-series Star Wars: Vader Down, Black Krrsantan is hired to find Luke Skywalker, but ends up fighting Chewbacca on the planet Vrogas Vas.
 While fighting, Black Krrsantan gets the upper hand on Chewbacca when Triple-Zero poisons him, but Chewbacca eventually defeats the rogue Wookiee when C-3PO electrocutes him.

 In Darth Vader #7, Black Krrsantan is hired by Doctor Aphra, who is a criminal archaeologist, as her bodyguard.
 Black Krrsantan helps Aphra in one of her biggest heist, steal the treasure of the Son-tuul Pride, a criminal organization that used to have an alliance with the Empire, and help her fight against the Rebel Alliance during the Battle of Hoth.
 Later, Darth Vader hires Black Krrsantan to track down Aphra and brings her to him.
 After bringing her to Vader, Cylo attacks the ship, and Black Krrsantan and Aphra escape together, although he later betrays her for the bounty on her head.